ReelCaption

 vs Zubtitle

-Zubtitle adds captions, headlines, and auto-resizing — usually on plans that cap how many videos you can do each month.
-ReelCaption focuses on captions and prices by minutes, not videos: word-by-word animation, 16 designer fonts, all processed privately in your browser.
+Zubtitle adds captions, headlines, and auto-resizing, usually on plans that cap how many videos you can do each month.
+ReelCaption focuses on captions and prices by minutes, not videos: word-by-word animation, 16 designer fonts, all in your browser.

 vs Kapwing

-Kapwing is a broad online editor — captions are one tool among collaboration, templates, and a content suite, and your media is uploaded to their cloud.
-If captions are the job, ReelCaption keeps it lean: style word-by-word captions in your browser, where your footage stays on your device.
+Kapwing is a broad online editor.
+Captions are one tool among collaboration, templates, and a content suite, and your media is uploaded to their cloud.
+If captions are the job, ReelCaption keeps it lean: style word-by-word captions in your browser.

 vs Opus Clip